Here's What We Know About PA Man ID'd As Trump's Attempted Assassin: FBI

 "My name is Thomas Mathew Crooks.
 I hate Republicans, I hate Trump, and guess what?
 You've got the wrong guy."

-Has been rapidly shared across the internet, but no motive has been determined by officials.
+Has been rapidly shared across the internet, although this is unverified, and no motive has been determined by officials.

 If you have video or photos of Crooks to share with Daily Voice, email jpikora@dailyvoice.com.